 Solar Electricity Statistics

 Click on the image to see the latest statistics on installed solar electricity capacity, solar jobs demographics, kinds of solar jobs, number of solar companies, average electricity rates, State Installer Licensing Requirements: Electrician’s License, distribution of solar by county and other information.
-As of Q3 2021, there were 73 solar companies in the state including 13 manufacturers, $2.4 billion solar investments at 1,880 jobs in solar.
+As of Q2 2022, there were 69 solar companies in the state including 13 manufacturers, $2.7 billion solar investments at 2,013 jobs in solar.

 Click on the images to see where solar and wind projects are located throughout New Mexico on state lands.
 The U.S. Wind Turbine Database provides a more detailed map on offshore and land wind turbines throughout the U.S., and the Wind Exchange portal offers more wind-related information including Research and Development projects, ordinances, policies and incentives.